Summer Triangle 2026: How to Find Vega, Deneb & Altair

 The Summer Triangle can be seen at any time of the year, but it rises the highest in the sky during summer in the Northern Hemisphere.
 From June, the three bright stars appear in the eastern sky and travel across the night sky all night long.

 The Summer Triangle is a famous asterism, not a constellation.
-The difference, in reality, is only an official recognition: the boundaries of 88 constellations were adopted by the International Astronomical Union in 1928, and the rest of the known star patterns became asterisms.
-By definition, an asterism is a well-known star pattern that can fit into a single constellation (like the Big Dipper, a part of the Ursa Major) or span across several ones.
-This is the case with the Summer Triangle — its endpoints lie in three constellations, Lyra, Cygnus, and Aquila.
-But inside of this asterism lie two more — Sagitta and Vulpecula.
-So in total, it spans across five constellations!
+The difference, in reality, is official recognition: the IAU agreed on the modern list of 88 constellations in 1922 and adopted their official boundaries in 1928.
+The rest of the known star patterns became asterisms.
+An asterism can fit into a single constellation (like the Big Dipper, a part of Ursa Major) or span several constellations.
+This is the case with the Summer Triangle — its three corner stars belong to Lyra, Cygnus, and Aquila, while the area inside the triangle also contains the small constellations Sagitta and Vulpecula.

 Stars that form the Summer Triangle and their constellations